 Spray sublingual

-To avoid complications, nitroglycerin should be used as prescribed by a doctor.
+To avoid complications, Nitroglycerin should be used as prescribed by a doctor.

-If the indication for the use of Nitroglycerin is the prevention of angina attacks, the drug is used in 1 dose 5-10 minutes before the expected load or stress.
+If the indication for the use of Nitroglycerin is the prevention of angina attacks, the drug is used 1 dose 5-10 minutes before the expected load or stress.

 Infusion solution